 - Be creative with your flyers and videos!
 The more attractive and unique you make it, the more attention it will get.

-- Videos should be at maximum 2 minutes long.
+- Videos should be at maximum two minutes long.
 Long videos that aren't straight to the point often lose interest quickly.

 - Chose your music wisely!
 A well placed song or track can make or break your video.